 The farm is 12 acres and has: a house with 2 guest bedrooms and a communal bathroom; a guest ‘suite’; a communal kitchen; a yurt as a sacred space; a seasonal wall tent; camping areas; a pond; a water storage system; an orchard; a barn; a chicken coop; a greenhouse; a workshop; and, an organic garden.
 It is also has a small ceremonial stone circle.
 It feels like a little piece of heaven to us.

 The farm is not zoned for, nor is it large enough for, a community.
 It is not intended to be a site for a ‘Community of the Future‘ (go to the ‘Books’ tab for a booklet on these communities).
-It is a space for those who are choosing to cultivate the ability to live as a human being and who may one day be a part of creating those communities.
+It is a space for those who are choosing to cultivate the ability to live as a human being and who may one day be a part of creating a community.

 We are growing greens, peas, corn, asparagus, zucchini, cucumber, potatoes, and much more.
 The herb garden has been started and there are over 50 fruit trees plus a variety of berry bushes.
 We have also built a greenhouse and have winter lettuce.

 The Way Home ‘Community House’